cplmakerlab/cplmakerlab.github.io/_slidedecks/antiques-and-restoration.md

       * Lightly wiping down surfaces with water, a rag, and a small amount of soap is the safest way to clean antiques.
 Other methods: vinegar, denatured alcohol&nbsp;
     background_color: '#fff7f7'
     background_image:
     background_size: cover
-  - title: Cleaning Your Antiques
-    content_markdown: >-
-      #### Cleaning Your Antiques

-      * Always do individual research on items before cleaning to see what is recommended.&nbsp;

-      * Try the least strong cleaning method first.
-If not satisfied, try a more intensive method. i.e: Water -&gt; Vinegar

-      * Avoid commercial cleaning products, even plant based ones, unless explicitely recomended.
-Every day cleaners are not meant for antiques.
-    background_color: '#fff7f7'
-    background_image:
-    background_size: cover